princeppy/ChartsInSharePoint2013/README.md

     }]
 });
 ```
-### Building a bar chart in SharePoint 2013 using JavaScript and RESTNext, we'll discuss the creation of the bar chart within our dashboard solution.
+### Building a bar chart in SharePoint 2013 using JavaScript and REST
+Next, we'll discuss the creation of the bar chart within our dashboard solution.

+### Retrieving data
-### Retrieving dataWe're using jQuery promises --- specifically the when, done, fail pattern --- to retrieve our data via REST.
+We're using jQuery promises --- specifically the when, done, fail pattern --- to retrieve our data via REST.
 We're querying data from the Rebel Engagements list and the Empire Engagements list.
 The data is returned respectively into the engagements1 and engagements2 variables.To build the bar chart, we need our data separated into two arrays, with the category name and the corresponding count in the same position within each array, such as the following:

 \["Luke Skywalker", "Darth Vader", "Yoda", "Princess Leia"\]